gochrono/chrono/README.md

 The simplest way to install Chrono is to download the latest binary from the [releases page](https://github.com/JordanKnott/chrono/releases).
 The binaries have no external dependencies.

-To contribube to the Chrono project or documentation, you should [fork the GitHub project](https://github.com/jordanknott/chrono#fork-destination-box) and clone it to your machine.
+To contribute to the Chrono project or documentation, you should [fork the GitHub project](https://github.com/jordanknott/chrono#fork-destination-box) and clone it to your machine.

 Alternatively you can install Chrono by building it yourself.
 This ensures you're running the absolute bleeding edge version.

-### Builld & Install the Binaries from Source (Advanced Install) ###
+### Build & Install the Binaries from Source (Advanced Install) ###

 #### Prequisite Tools ####